-A student (except a first semester transfer or a first semester readmitted student) who has earned 60 or more CSU and transfer credits and who has not completed the Mathematics requirements of category 1B of the All-University Core Curriculum must enroll in a course that will fulfill this requirement in order to have a hold lifted from his or her registration.
+A student (except a first semester transfer or a first semester readmitted student) who has earned 60 or more CSU and transfer credits and who has not completed the Quantitative Reasoning requirements of category 1B of the All-University Core Curriculum must enroll in a course that will fulfill this requirement in order to have a hold lifted from his or her registration.
 A transfer or readmitted student will be allowed the initial term of full-time enrollment before this restriction is imposed.
 (Faculty Council approved minutes May 1, 2018)

 Students wishing to appeal this registration restriction must complete the Intermediate Writing/Quantitative Reasoning (MATH/COMP) Appeal form, including a detailed rationale as to why they were unable to complete the course within the first 60 credits.
 Students must also outline their plan for completion of the requirement.
 If registered for an equivalent course at another institution, students should include proof of registration.
 Appeals must be received by the student’s academic advisor and department head for their signatures and indication of support/lack of support of the appeal.
 The signed appeal must then be submitted through the Office of the Registrar, First Floor, Centennial Hall, to the Vice Provost for Undergraduate Affairs who holds authority for final approval or disapproval.